 The state has adjusted its data (more here) for redistricting purposes, to count people in prison at their last known address before incarceration.

-Congress: On October 4, the Governor's advisory commission released a proposed map; on October 15, the Governor released a slightly modified version of this map as his final proposal to the legislature.
+Congress: On October 4, 2011, the Governor's advisory commission released a proposed map; on October 15, the Governor released a slightly modified version of this map as his final proposal to the legislature.
 That map was amended, and as SB 1, passed the legislature as emergency legislation, with a three-fifths supermajority, to be implemented immediately.
 It was signed by the Governor on October 20.
-Though court challenges to the plan were rejected, a referendum campaign succeeded in placing the plan on the ballot; that referendum was defeated, and the maps were approved, in the November 2012 elections.
+Though several court challenges to the plan were rejected (others remain pending), a referendum campaign succeeded in placing the plan on the ballot; that referendum was defeated, and the maps were approved, in the November 2012 elections.

-State leg.: On December 16, the Governor's advisory commission released a proposed state legislative map; on January 11, the Governor released a slightly modified version as his final proposal to the legislature.
+State leg.: On December 16, 2011, the Governor's advisory commission released a proposed state legislative map; on January 11, 2012, the Governor released a slightly modified version as his final proposal to the legislature.
 Without legislative action in the next 45 days, the Governor's proposal became law on February 24.
-Court challenges to the plan were rejected.
+Court challenges to the plan have been rejected.